apache/fury-site/docs/guide/java/android-support.md

 Use the processor-generated R8 rules for non-empty Mixins instead of broad package keep rules.

-Ordinary non-Record classes that omit `JsonType` can supply equivalent exact rules themselves.
-Retain every model
-constructor, field, method, generic signature, declaration annotation, and parameter annotation used by Fory JSON, plus the public no-argument constructor of every annotation-selected codec.
-For the previous `Invoice` example:
+Ordinary non-Record classes that omit `JsonType` can supply equivalent exact rules themselves unless they declare `JsonValidator`.
+Direct validators require the processor-generated calls from `JsonType`; do not replace them with reflection rules.
+Retain every model constructor, field, method, generic signature, declaration annotation, and parameter annotation used by Fory JSON, plus the public no-argument constructor of every annotation-selected codec.
+For a model without a
+validator:

 ```proguard
 -keepattributes Signature,RuntimeVisibleAnnotations,RuntimeVisibleParameterAnnotations